zeysert/FCM_PUSH_NOTIFICATION/README.md

+flutter pub get

-change google-services.json file then revise package according to project from firebase console,
+change google-services.json file
+then revise package according to project from firebase console,

- then send a message using fcm
+ after then send a message using fcm